Queen Elizabeth II Photographs in Nairobi

 He then launched a station magazine he named ‘Focus’ featuring news of the airmen’s activities, including football, safari jaunts into the bush, mountain climbs to Mount Kenya, etc.

-‘The Beatles and Beyond’ – Don’s memoirs – shares Don’s story behind these pictures (reproduced here with kind permission from Don):
+‘The Beatles and Beyond’ – Don’s memoirs – shares Don’s story behind these pictures (reproduced here with permission from Don):

 Perhaps the most memorable moment, and one of historical significance during my stay in Nairobi, was the arrival on 1st February 1952 of Princess Elizabeth and the Duke of Edinburgh.
 They were visiting for a holiday break in the hope of seeing some of Kenya’s teeming wildlife and were to reside at the famous Treetops hotel.